 Why are President’s Clubs so coveted in the sales world?
 About 30 to 40 years ago, getting a Rolex was the ultimate badge of honor on sales teams.
 It signaled a level of exclusivity and performance that made salespeople feel special.
 While the incentive is outdated, the psychology still remains true.

-Sales reps want to be part of President’s Club because it’s exclusive.
+Sales reps want to be part of President’s Club because it’s exclusive and thrives on meaningful employee recognition.
 When you qualify, you’re proving that you’re the best of the best.
 Given the competitive culture of sales, that’s significant.
 That’s why companies invest a ton of resources into making sure everyone who achieves that coveted status feels valued and special.

 So the question becomes: with the impact of COVID-19, how do you still give your sales reps this special experience - without having to push your program back to next year?
 The answer lies in two parts: adjusting your strategy and effectively communicating those changes.